 3 hours lecture (GR or P/NP).
 Also offered as WS 35.
 Not open for credit to students who have completed or are currently enrolled in WS 35.
-Acceptable for credit: UC/CSU

 Introduction to feminist philosophy through the study of different philosophical approaches to and bases for feminism: Historical, cultural, and political approach to feminist theories in relation to one another and to other branches of philosophy.
+1509.00